A passport is more than an internationally recognized legal document. It’s your ticket to explore the world.

 1. Complete Form DS-82: Application for a U.S. Passport by Mail, by completing online or via PDF.

-2. Package up your current passport – one that meets the above conditions – along with the completed form, one passport photo (unbent and stapled to the application) and the applicable fee (The fee will be $25 less than what new applicants pay: $140 for the passport book and card, $110 for the passport book and $30 for just the passport card).
+2. Package up your current passport – one that meets the above conditions – along with the completed form, one passport photo (unbent and stapled to the application) and the applicable fee ($140 for the passport book and card, $110 for the passport book and $30 for just the passport card).
 Select an envelope large enough that none of the contents need to be bent to fit.
 For name changes and other requests, additional documents apply – and fees may vary depending on the circumstances.

 3. Mail it away!